-Around the time of his Bambi work Charley began freelancing for Field Enterprises, which published both the Childcraft Library and the World Book Encyclopedia.
-His illustrations first appeared in the 1964 edition of Childcraft 4 and the 1966 edition of World Book and were seen by an entire generation of school children.
+Around the time of his Bambi work Charley began freelancing for the behemoth Field Enterprises, which published, among other things, the Childcraft Library and the World Book Encyclopedia.
+His illustrations first appeared in the 1964 edition of Childcraft 4 and the 1966 edition of World Book.
 Here are a few Childcraft examples:

 In 1964 Charley was commissioned by the architects Potter, Tyler, Martin & Roth, to create a mural in the lobby of the new Cincinnati Federal Building.
 Initially he had difficulties reducing his designs into tile until he came up with the idea of using thin plastic strips to model details.
 The completed mural, titled American Wildlife, consisted of two 18 × 10.5' panels, and included more than 100 animals done entirely in ceramic tile (and the occasional plastic strip).
 Tile mosaic turned out to be a perfect medium for Charley’s Minimal Realism, and the results were unmistakable.

 1. Salten, Felix.
 “Bambi Finds the Meadow” in Untermeyer, Byrna and Louis (ed).
 Creatures Wild and Tame.
 New York: Golden Press, 1963 (WorldCat).
 The story (with Harper’s illustrations) was also included in The Golden Treasure Chest: Animal Stories.
 New York: Golden Press, 1968, and The Golden Treasury of Animal Stories and Poems.
 New York: Golden Press, 1971.